 Engineers need to be problem solvers with plenty of creativity and imagination.
 With engineering courses in Wisconsin from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
 Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
 Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
 After all, there's no reason why learning can't be fun and engaging!

 With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan center in Wisconsin is where learning gets personal.
 We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.▼

-- Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.
+- Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

-- Teamwork: Buddying up to take on challenges, students learn how to work together and enhance their personal communication skills.
+- Teamwork: Students work together to complete tasks and improve their personal communication skills.